cdchoy/tetraka/README.md

 server.
 These commands must be run from the `tetrisgod/tetrisgod/` directory.

 `npm start` - runs the entire server on localhost
-`npm run build` - recompile the react-ui.
+`npm run build` - recompile the server and react-ui.
 Must be run for changes to be shown in localhost.
+`npm run tsc` - compiles the server ts files to js
+`npm run clean` - remove all js files from server/models

 # Design